-Commitments - refers to the Commitments from The Concordat to Support Research Integrity, which define the responsibilities and values in the conduct of research by both researchers, research organisations, funders, and publishers.
+Commitments - refers to the Commitments from The Concordat to Support Research Integrity (Reference 1), which define the responsibilities and values of researchers, research-enabling staff, research organisations, funders, and others in the conduct of research.

-Section 3
+• Section 3

 Standards for Organisations and Researchers - provides Standards for good practice in research that researchers and research organisations should comply with.
 The Standards apply to all disciplines of research, but organisations may wish to expand upon them by offering more detailed guidance for certain subject areas or types of research.